plpd-blog/plpd-blog.github.io/handbook.markdown

 1. Do enter someones house to execute a search/arrest warrant.
 2. Do enter someones house to search for drugs if you have **Probable Cause**.
 3. Don't enter someones house to search for drugs if you don't have **Probable Cause**.

+#### 9. Right to Restrict Entry to Public Places and Private Property

+**Law Enforcement Officer** has the power and means to restrict the entry to **public** and **private** **property(s)** for a valid reason.
+If the area restricted is larger than one residential property and the length of the restriction is longer then 10 minutes, the most senior officer needs to authorize the order.

+1. Do restrict the entry to a crime scene.
+2. Don't restrict the entry to a house for more than 10 minutes with out authorization.

+#### 10. Punishments

+**Law Enforcement Officer** do not have the power to execute capital punishment (ie. executing a suspect). **Law Enforcement Officer** need to follow the guidelines for the maximum punishment allowed and can't exceed it.
+If a officer wants to exceed the maximum allowed he needs to request the authorization of a Lieutenant or higher.

+1. Do arrest someone for at most the maximum allowed.
+2. Don't arrest someone for more than allowed with out authorization of a Lieutenant or higher.
+3. Don't execute a suspect.

+#### 11. Cooperation with other agencies

+All emergency services of paralake are expected to work together.
+Other organization(s) or person(s) can help with the authorization of police command.

+1. Do work together as a force.
+2. Don't let other organization(s) or person(s) with out authorization.

+#### 12. Secret Service Powers

+SS (Secret Service) are to protect the mayor.
+In case of a threat to the mayors life the SS get the same powers as LEOs.
+In case of use of force the SS need to report it to the police as soon as possible.
+The SS hold their same rank as in the PLPD as such they are required to follow policies and supervisor.

+1. Do protect the mayor.
+2. Don't abuse your given power for no reason.